How To Fix a Dryer Moisture Sensor

 Introduction

 When using the Auto/Sensor Dry feature, a moisture sensor determines when the clothes are dry and shuts off the unit.
 Sometimes the sensor gets dirty and stops working, which wastes time and energy.
-Fortunately, there's a simple DIY fix.
+Fortunately, this is a dryer repair you can DIY fix.
 It will take you less than five minutes to get your moisture sensor working again.

 Why Your Moisture Sensor Stops Working